v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 8. This should return you to the **Groups** page, which is currently displaying the **Microsoft 365** tab.
 Select the **Distribution list** tab to see the distribution group that you just created.
-If **Sales Department** does not appear in the list of distribution groups, refresh the page every 5 minutes until the group appears.
+If **Sales Department** does not appear in the list of distribution groups, refresh the page every few minutes until the group appears.

 9. Once the **Sales Department** group appears in the list, select the **Sales Department** name.
 This opens a detail pane for the Sales Department group.
     The **General** tab is displayed by default.
-Since you want to now add members to this group, select the **Members** tab.
+You now want to add members to this group, so select the **Members** tab.

 10. On the **Members** tab, under the **Owners** section, select **View all and manage owners**, which opens the **Owners** window.
-Since you are logged into the Exchange admin center using Holly Dickson, her account is displayed as the default Owner.
-However, Holly wants Alex Wilber to co-own the group, so select **+Add owners**.
+Since you are logged into the Exchange admin center using Holly Dickson, her account was assigned as the default Owner when you created the group.
+However, Holly wants Alex Wilber to co-own the group along with her, so select **+Add owners**.

 11. In the **Add owners** window, select **Alex Wilber**, and then select the **Add (1)** button.
 This returns you to the **Owners** window and displays